Pleistocene rewilding: Introduced species as alternative proxy for extinct fauna

+There have been discussions that introduced exotic faunas, most notably the Dromedary camel as proxy for Diprotodon and Palorchestes, may fill empty niches of extinct faunas hence some promote conservation of these animals rather than eradication.
+However, an argument against the introduction of these animals is that they are very distantly related to the large, extinct marsupials of the Australian megafauna.
+There is an experimental yet controversial management of feral donkeys in Western Australia which may be counted as a form or megafaunal rewilding.

+The same can be said for South America which has also lost most of its native megafaunas and instead hosts introduced ones, while feral horses may serve as direct proxy for Hippidion.

+In contrast, the "moa vs. deer" concept for New Zealand has been a topic of discussions and is more challengeable as the country naturally lacked terrestrial mammalian megafaunas.

 Criticism

 The main criticism of the Pleistocene rewilding is that it is unrealistic to assume that communities today are functionally similar to their state 10,000 years ago.
-Opponents argue that there has been more than enough time for communities to evolve in the absence of mega-fauna, and thus the reintroduction of large mammals could thwart ecosystem dynamics and possibly cause collapse.
+Opponents argue that there has been more than enough time for communities to evolve in the absence of megafauna, and thus the reintroduction of large mammals could thwart ecosystem dynamics and possibly cause collapse.
 Under this argument, the prospective taxa for reintroduction are considered exotic and could potentially harm natives of North America through invasion, disease, or other factors.

-Opponents of the Pleistocene rewilding present an alternative conservation program, in which more recent North American natives will be reintroduced into parts of their native ranges where they became extinct during historical times.
-Another way of rewilding Americas, Asia, etc. is by using de-extinction, bringing extinct species back to life through cloning.
+Opponents of Pleistocene rewilding present an alternative conservation program, in which more recent North American natives will be reintroduced into parts of their native ranges where they became extinct during historical times.
+Another method of Pleistocene rewilding is by using de-extinction, bringing extinct species back to life through cloning.